ableasdale/confluent-cfk-examples/README.md

 kubectl apply -f example-topic.yaml
 ```

-## Confirm that the topic was created
+## Confirm on the broker that the topic was created

 ```bash
 kubectl --namespace=confluent exec -it kafka-0 -- bash